Jurisdictions Moving Many ASTHO Essential Tobacco Control Policies Forward

 November 23, 2022 | Ann Abraham, Joshua Berry

 Although cigarette smoking in the United States is declining, tobacco use is still the leading cause of preventable death, responsible for approximately 480,000 deaths annually—approximately one in five adults.
-States and island jurisdictions can disincentivize tobacco use, and support tobacco cessation, by adopting evidence-based legislative and regulatory policies.
+Jurisdictions can disincentivize tobacco use, and support tobacco cessation, by adopting evidence-based legislative and regulatory policies.
 ASTHO’s 2019 Chronic Disease Prevention and Control Technical Package included several evidence-based policy actions to reduce tobacco and nicotine usage.

 Table 1.
 Number of Jurisdictions Enacting ASTHO Essential Tobacco Control Policies